Sustainable Living Learning Guides

-They have been designed to work both as independent topics and as a study series, whether in a self-help learning/discussion group or a evening class led by a tutor.
-Tutored clases are available in a few locations, such as Timaru District, Christchurch and Auckland, but the self help learning groups can be run anywhere that we have partner councils, across NZ.
-See our Districts page for what options are available in your local area, then register (which you can top at the top of that page) to get free access to education materials if your local council is a subscriber.
+They have been designed to work both as independent topics and as a study series, learning/discussion group or a evening class led by a tutor.
+Tutored clases are available in a few locations, such as Timaru District, Christchurch and the Hutt, but the self help learning groups can be run anywhere that we have partner councils, across NZ.
+See our Districts page for what options are available in your local area, then register (which you can top at the top of that page) to get free access to education materials when your local council is a subscriber.
 For background reading which does not require password access, see the issues page.
 Individuals can subscribe too for an annual fee.

 Use our short survey to tell us what topics most interest you and how you like to learn, as it helps in further course deign.

-We are experienced in helping adults learn about sustainability and our education materials are peer reviewed and independent of commercial advertising, unlike most print and web media sources.
-Suppport from local government makes this possible.
+We are experienced in helping adults learn about sustainability.
+Our education materials are peer-reviewed and independent of commercial advertising, unlike most print and web media sources.
+Suppport from local government makes this idependence possible.

 See our info for tutors if you would like to run a class series within a subscribing Council district using this material, especially if you want our endorsement, to use the 'brand' and intend to charge a fee.
 Then email: firstname.lastname@example.org

 Over the past 17 years, our evening classes have attracted significantly more women than men (such as this early group of teachers and parents pictured at Freeville School in New Brighton), but otherwise Sustainable Living has attracted a great mix of ages, backgrounds and income levels.
 The mix of life-experience makes forming such groups successful settings for learning.
 And they are a good place to meet people with similar interests, from your locality.